open-power-ref-design/standalone-swift/README.rst

    $ ./scripts/create-cluster

-   Note this command is invoked on the first controller node.
+   Note this command is invoked on the first OpenStack controller node.
 The commands listed above are invoked on the deployer node.
 When cluster-genesis completes, it displays on the screen instructions for invoking the command above.